mariobrosch/scoreboard/README.md

 ## Project description

 ### Backend
-Contains the php files needed to have a simple workable rest available
+Contains the php files needed to have a simple workable rest available.
+I don't use this method since I can't get my hosting to work, it keeps blocking requests.
+Any tips appreciated.

-### Frontend
-An unfinished project, so empty for now.
-Idea is to put in a web application

-### Scoreboard
+### Scoreboard.Wpf
-Contain the forms application of the project.
+Contain the WPF application of the project.
+Basically the frontend on your windows machine.
+Contains some logic, but mostly to set all UI elements correct.

-### Scoreboard.Data
+### Scoreboard.DataCore
 Contains all logic which is not needed in the forms application itself.
 So logic for calculations and logic for saving data in a datasource.
-It uses settings from the forms application.
+It uses settings from the WPF application, so if you create a new layer for the frontend you have to keep in mind this is needed for fully functional software.